FE2B

 Origin of thin film circular hydraulic jump

-I have also worked on experimental investigation of the unsteady behavior of circular and two dimensional hydraulic jump and developed a theoretical model.
+We have also worked on experimental investigation of the unsteady behavior of circular and two-dimensional hydraulic jump and developed a theoretical model.
 Surfactant, Acetic-acid, and Propanol are separately mixed in water to vary the surface tension and viscosity of the liquid so that we could study the effect of fluid properties on hydraulic jump.

 Interaction of bubbles with vortical structures